Related publications

 Understanding your State Pension

-Your weekly income, including assumed income from savings and capital over £10,000, will need to be less than the minimum amount the government says you need to live on.
-For 2022/23, this is £182.60 for a single person and £278.70 for a couple.
-This amount could be higher if you're disabled, a carer or have certain housing costs.
+To qualify for Guarantee Credit, your weekly income will need to be less than the minimum amount the government says you need to live on.
+For 2025/26, this is £227.10 for a single person and £346.60 for a couple.
+This amount could be higher if you're disabled, a carer, are responsible for children or have certain housing costs.

 You can only get Savings Credit if:

-Read our factsheet on Pension Credit for full details.
+Read our factsheet Pension Credit for more information.

-You can use our free benefits calculator to work out if you might be able to get it.
+Use our free benefits calculator to work out if you might be able to get Pension Credit.
+You can also call our free Helpline on 0800 319 6789 to speak to an adviser.

 Guarantee Credit tops up your weekly income to:

-You might be able to get more than this if you’re severely disabled, a carer, or have certain housing costs.
+You might be able to get more than this if you're disabled, a carer, are responsible for children or you have certain housing costs.
+See our factsheet Pension Credit for more information.

 Savings Credit can give you up to: